Humidity, Temperature & Static: How Environment Impacts ESD Risk and Cleanroom Performance

 In cleanrooms and electronics manufacturing, small environmental changes can make a big difference.
 Humidity and temperature directly influence electrostatic discharge (ESD) risk, contamination levels, and operator comfort.
 Keeping these in balance helps protect sensitive components, improve yields, and maintain compliance.

-• Dry air (<30% RH) increases static generation and slows dissipation.
+• Dry air (<30% RH): static generation increases dramatically and dissipation slows — ESD events become more frequent and more damaging.

-• High humidity (>70% RH) can promote condensation and corrosion on sensitive surfaces.
+• High humidity (>60% RH): promotes condensation and corrosion on sensitive PCB surfaces; accelerates ionic contamination and electrochemical migration.

 Monitor What Matters

 Measuring and documenting humidity, temperature, and surface resistance is core to any ESD control program.
-Routine checks help catch drift before it impacts yield.
+Routine checks help catch environmental drift before it impacts yield — a single low-humidity day can cause a spike in ESD events that is only visible in the data if you are monitoring.

 ACL Staticide ACL 800 Digital Megohmmeter